 What information are you required to submit?

-Customary applications would ask for basic information about the proposed transaction such as the sales price and the downpayment.
-See below:
+Customary applications ask for basic information about the proposed transaction such as the sales price and the down payment.
+See below for specific elements:

 - Signed Purchase Contract

 - Loan Application